parroty/excoveralls/README.md

 ### Todo
 - It depends on curl command for posting JSON.
 Replace it with Elixir library.
     - Tried to use hackney, but doesn't work well.
+- It might not work well on the projects which handles multiple project (Mix.Project) files.
+    - Need improvement on file-path handling.